-Fluffy and colourful with the moist of scented syrup!
+Fluffy and colorful and soaked in a delicious orange scented syrup!
 A mouthwatering Greek Orange cake (Portokalopita) with the aromas and blends of fresh oranges and cinnamon.
-Go over the top and serve with a full spoon of vanilla ice cream and a drizzle of chocolate syrup!

 Preparing the phyllo for your Portokalopita

-As the traditional portokalopita has no flour its very important that the phyllo sheets are prepared correctly – they act as the flour in your cake!
+As the traditional portokalopita has no flour, it is very important that the phyllo sheets are prepared correctly – they act as the flour in your cake!
 So how to prepare them the traditional way?

-Firstly, make sure your phyllo sheets are completely dry.
-When preparing your portokalopita cake, the first thing to do is to take the phyllo sheets out of their wrap, crinkle them a bit with your hands and spread them over your work surface and let them stand for about 20 minutes until completely dry.
+Firstly, make sure your portocalopita phyllo sheets are completely dry.
+When preparing your orange syrup cake, the first thing to do is to take the phyllo sheets out of their wrap, crinkle them a bit with your hands and spread them over your work surface and let them stand for about 20 minutes until completely dry.